 This post contains affiliate links for your shopping convenience.

 The solution worked.
-The wallpaper came down.
+The wallpaper came down in the office.
 The house smelled great!

 However, there were some drawbacks.
-This horrible housewife learned some things from the office project.
+This horrible housewife learned a few important things from the office project.

-- The wallpaper is probably almost 30 years old.
+- The wallpaper was probably 30 years old.
 There was no paint under it.
 That old adhesive really didn’t want to come off of the wall.

 - The solution got everywhere.
-The entire house smelled great but the floors got a little slippery.
+The entire house smelled great but the floors got super slippery.
 I put down plastic in the office but walking from the office to the other rooms tracked fabric softener everywhere.

 - Sometimes it took a lot of fabric softener solution to break up the adhesive.
 The walls got really wet.